U of L School of Medicine’s Fall 2020 Procedures for Entering Medical School

 - All students will be required to complete the mandatory Covid-19 Infection Training from Campus Health to ensure they know the symptoms of infection and the precautions they are expected to take to minimize the risk of infection.

-- On days with mandatory events, students will use the designated entrance (second floor entrance closest to Preston Street).
+- On days with in-person examinations, students will report to their assigned exam rooms.
 ULSOM staff will be located at the entrance to perform temperature checks using infrared thermometers.
-Those individuals with a temperature below 100.4F will be given a sticker and allowed to enter and exit the school throughout the day.
+Those individuals with a temperature below 100.4F will allowed to enter the testing space and take their exam.

 - If an individual has a temperature above 100.4F (defined by the CDC as a high temperature), they will be directed to leave the building and contact the Campus Health Service Office for further evaluation.

-Guidelines for Travel and Quarantine for Incoming Students:
+Guidelines for Travel and Quarantine for Incoming Classroom and Clinical Students: